Breaking the Mould Group Blog

 12. Getting cheap loans or interest-free loans from your employer

-It doesn't matter if you like the benefit or not, if your employer gives it to you because of your job and it's not on the "not taxable" list, you'll likely have to pay taxes on it.
-But if they offer you something and you refuse it, you won't get taxed on it.
+It doesn't matter if you like the benefit; if your employer gives it to you because of your job and it's not on the "not taxable" list, you'll likely have to pay taxes.
+But you won't get taxed if they offer and refuse something.

 How is the Benefit Valued for Tax Purposes?

-• Using company property (without buying it): You'll be taxed on 20% of the item's value at the beginning of the year, or when you first get to use it.
+• Using company property (without buying it): You'll be taxed on 20% of the item's value at the beginning of the year or when you first use it.
 There are specific rules for cars and housing.
-The benefit value for the use of a vehicle will cover depreciation, insurance, maintenance, servicing, repairs, and other running costs, of the vehicle
+The benefit value for using a vehicle will cover depreciation, insurance, maintenance, servicing, repairs, and other running costs.

-• Getting ownership of an item (except for things they sell): You'll be taxed on the item's market value at the time you receive it.
+• Getting ownership of an item (except for things they sell): You'll be taxed on the item's market value when you receive it.
 For example, if your employer gives you a TV, you'll be taxed on its market value at that time.

 • Getting any other benefit: You'll be taxed on what it costs the company to provide it.
 This applies to anything not covered in the first three points.